Up Your Quality

 Know Your Grains

 Gluten is found in wheat, kamut, spelt, barley and rye.
 Far more grains are thought to be gluten free, so be of good cheer as the choices are numerous.
 Take oats for example.
 Oats were thought to have gluten until it was discovered that they often are cross-contaminated at the mill.
 Now you can get clean oats, tested down to ppm (parts per million) and marked “gluten free”!
 Rice and corn are generally accepted as gluten free.
 Find pasta, pizza, entrees, bread, and baked goods make from teff, amaranth, buckwheat, coconut, nuts, sorghum, cassava, millet, and quinoa for lots of selection.
+High quality processed gluten free foods do exist.
 Do your research and decide which of these products work for you.
 Some “gluten free” grain substitutes have not been adequately studied to be recommended as staple foods in the daily diet.
 Clearly, so many, many products made from these gluten free nuts, legumes, and grains are working for lots of gluten intolerant folk.
 Only you can decide if garbanzo flour, cassava pasta, and coconut flour are in your future.